sirajudheenam/vagrant-centos7/README.md

 	sudo chmod 0600 /home/vagrant/.ssh/authorized_keys
 	sudo chown -R vagrant:vagrant /home/vagrant/.ssh
 	sudo chown vagrant:vagrant .ssh/authorized_keys

-	# Change this file
+Change this file `/etc/ssh/sshd_config`

 	sudo vi /etc/ssh/sshd_config

-	# AuthorizedKeysFile %h/.ssh/authorized_keys
+Uncomment the following line, if exist else add the line

 	AuthorizedKeysFile .ssh/authorized_keys

-	Verify you are able to authenticate with the vagrant private key. from your host machine ssh with the vagrant private key ssh -i ~/.vagrant.d/insecure_private_key  vagrant@IP_ADDR_OF_YOUR_VM
+Verify you are able to authenticate with the vagrant private key from your host machine ssh with the vagrant private key

+	ssh -i ~/.vagrant.d/insecure_private_key  vagrant@IP_ADDR_OF_YOUR_VM

-	If that ssh call succeeds, it is obvious all vagrant ssh calls will succeed too after we package it.
+If that ssh call succeeds, it is obvious that all vagrant ssh calls will succeed too after we package it.

 #### Step 6: Install guest additions